jmryan19/DSC180.io/index.md

-# How Well Do Bio-Markers Work for CNN Training: A Comparison of Model Results
+<h1 class="page-heading">How Well Do Bio-Markers Work for CNN Training: A Comparison of Model Results</h1>

 ## By Jacob Ryan